Thursday, July 21, 2022

 Chairwoman of the commission and regional historian from Tübingen, Sigrid Hirbodian, favors retaining the name as part of Tübingen's university tradition.
 Eberhard, who gave the name, had his merits, and anti-Judaism must be seen from the perspective of the time when, unlike today, there was no attitude of religious tolerance.
 Other commission members think that the name should be "canceled."

 The Tübingen faculties are divided too.
-Theologians and natural sciences favor a renaming, medical and legal scholars are against it, and the philosophical faculty is split.
+Theologians and natural sciences favor renaming, medical and legal scholars are against it, and the philosophical faculty is split.
 To change the name requires a two-thirds majority in the University Senate.
 The chances of this happening are slim.

 And what about Württemberg's hymn?
 Will it still be allowed to be sung?